AgentMC/Sao20/Translate/En/Part9.md

 Prime Swordsman thought so because he could hear the voice of the murderer in Asuna's "past reflection art".
 The words of the culprit just before killing the old Yazen.

-*── Serfs of my territory belong to my territory until they run out of Life, so if you tend to dislike that, then right here enjoy the death granted.*
+*── Serfs of private territory belong to the private territory until they run out of Life, so if you tend to dislike that, then right here enjoy the death granted.*

 "…………Ah!"